martinjavier/qa-interview-exercise/TEST.md

 ### Additional Challenges:

-* Implement cross-browser testing to ensure compatibility with different web browsers (Firefox, Chrome, Safari).
+* Implement cross-browser testing to ensure compatibility with different web browsers (Firefox, Chrome, Safari).  ok

-* Validate the responsiveness of the website across various device resolutions, such as desktop, tablet, and mobile.
+* Validate the responsiveness of the website across various device resolutions, such as desktop, tablet, and mobile. ok

 ### Assessment Criteria:

-* Effective creation of automated test scripts to navigate and interact with the AXA website.
+* Effective creation of automated test scripts to navigate and interact with the AXA website.  ok

-* Utilization of Cucumber, TypeScript and Playwright to handle interactions and validations across different pages and elements.
+* Utilization of Cucumber, TypeScript and Playwright to handle interactions and validations across different pages and elements. ok

 * Documentation of test cases and results, including any potential issues encountered during the test.

-* Pushing the automation code to a GitHub repository.
+* Pushing the automation code to a GitHub repository. ok

 ## Task 2: Functional API Testing on Manage Notes API